ChrisCummins/paper-end2end-dl/README.md

 The code for this paper (everything in the directory `code`) is released under the terms of the GPLv3 license.
 See [LICENSE](LICENSE) for details.
-Everything else (the LaTeX sources and data) are unlicensed, please contact me before using.
+Everything else (i.e. the LaTeX sources and data sets) are unlicensed, please contact Chris Cummins <chrisc.101@gmail.com> before using.

 ## Acknowledgements